This country-specific Q&A provides an overview to employment and labour law in Switzerland.

 - the potential voidness of a given notice respectively the potential standstill of the notice period in case of terminations of employees incapacitated for work due to illness (see art.
 336c of the Swiss Code of Obligations);

-- the special approach the employer has to adhere to in case of a termination of older employees with many years of service respectively the impending wrongfulness of a termination in case of non-adherence to this approach (see art.
+- the special procedure the employer has to adhere to in case of a termination of older employees with many years of employment respectively the impending abusiveness of a termination in case of non-adherence to this procedure (see art.
 336 of the Swiss Code of Obligations);

-- the specific procedural requirements in case of terminations in the course of a mass redundancy respectively the impending wrongfulness of a termination in case of non-compliance with these requirements (see art.
+- the specific procedural requirements in case of terminations in the course of a mass redundancy respectively the impending abusiveness of a termination in case of non-compliance with these requirements (see art.
 335d et seqq. and art.
-336 of the Swiss Code of Obligations);
+336 of the Swiss Code of Obligations); and

-- uncertainties regarding the impact of the termination of employment on an employee’s bonus entitlement; and
+- uncertainties regarding the impact of the termination of employment on an employee’s bonus entitlement.

 The employer can mitigate these difficulties by

-- terminating an employment by means of concluding a termination agreement instead of giving notice;
+- terminating an employment by means of concluding a (carefully designed) termination agreement instead of giving notice;

-- taking a prudent approach when intending to terminate the employments of older employees with many years of service (ie the employer should timely inform and consult the employee regarding the planned termination and carefully evaluate the possibilities to continue the employment);
+- taking a cautious approach when intending to terminate the employments of older employees with many years of employment (ie the employer should timely inform and consult the employee regarding the planned termination and carefully evaluate the possibilities to continue the employment);

-- agreeing on a clear bonus provision in the employment contract; and
+- agreeing on a clear bonus provision in the employment contract.

-Longstanding discussions about an explicit legal anchoring of an increased protection for whistleblowers have not yet produced any concrete results.
+There are no sufficiently concrete legislation projects.
+Even longstanding discussions about an explicit legal anchoring of an increased protection for whistle-blowers have not yet produced any concrete results.